-Crank up the grill to make this Smoked Cream Cheese Recipe, an easy cheese appetizer perfect for your holiday party or summer BBQ!
-It’s as easy to make as our Smoked Queso, Chili Cheese Dip and Rotel Dip.
+This Smoked Cream Cheese Recipe is an easy cheese appetizer perfect for your holiday party or summer BBQ!
+It’s as easy to make as our Smoked Queso, Chili Cheese Dip Recipe and Rotel Dip.
 Serve this smoked cream cheese dip next to your favorite smoker recipes!

 Grab your favorite dry spice rub to slather on a block of cream cheese and serve with chips, crackers, bread or even raw veggies.
 Keep reading for a list of dipper and spice rub ideas!